Crkonova76/Programming-for-Data-Analysis_Simulation/README.md

 #### _Simulation of Data_

-* The sample size adjusted to 100 and the database
+* The sample size adjusted to 100 and the dataframe completed with all parameters as set up above.